misprintt/mockatoo/example/README.md

 ## Example

-This is a kitchen sink example validating different edge cases for mocking classes and interfaces
+This is a simple example demonstrating the Mockatoo API